HTTPArchive/almanac.httparchive.org/src/content/en/2024/markup.md

-  description="Horizontal bar chart showing the percentage of pages using each element as follows: `wow-image` (2.7% on mobile), `rs-module-wrap`, `rs-module`, `rs-slides` and `rs-slide` (1.6% on mobile), `rs-sbg-wrap`, `rs-sbg`, `rs-sbg-px` and `rs-progress` (1.% on mobile), and `predictive-search`(1.4% on mobile).", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQTldh1hYi8-zIRgmK_v6IhpKuUOPTAhBxStogg3rt1L6isaX6v8dgODs7WiJ_udh7ZvHnvrTZLlXkW/pubchart?oid=300723169&format=interactive", sheets_gid="1606033584", sql_file="element_popularity.sql"
+  description="Horizontal bar chart showing the percentage of pages using each element as follows: `wow-image` (2.7% on mobile), `rs-module-wrap`, `rs-module`, `rs-slides` and `rs-slide` (1.6% on mobile), `rs-sbg-wrap`, `rs-sbg`, `rs-sbg-px` and `rs-progress` (1.% on mobile), and `predictive-search`(1.4% on mobile).", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQTldh1hYi8-zIRgmK_v6IhpKuUOPTAhBxStogg3rt1L6isaX6v8dgODs7WiJ_udh7ZvHnvrTZLlXkW/pubchart?oid=300723169&format=interactive", sheets_gid="1606033584", sql_file="element_popularity.sql", width=600, height=656
   )
 }}

-As in the [2022 edition](https://almanac.httparchive.org/en/2022/markup#custom-elements), most of the top 10 custom elements are dominated by `rs-*` elements from [Slider Revolution](https://www.sliderrevolution.com/).
-However, this year we see a new (and surprising) winner: `wow-image` element, which is used by the [@wix/image package](https://www.npmjs.com/package/@wix/image) on Wix sites.
+As in the [2022 edition](../2022/markup#custom-elements), most of the top 10 custom elements are dominated by `rs-*` elements from <a hreflang="en" href="https://www.sliderrevolution.com/">Slider Revolution</a>.
+However, this year we see a new (and surprising) winner: `wow-image` element, which is used by the <a hreflang="en" href="https://www.npmjs.com/package/@wix/image"><code>@wix/image package</code></a> on Wix sites.

 The last of this year's top 10 list is also a newcomer: `predictive-search` , a Shopify component that shows suggested results as you type.

 ### Obsolete elements

-There are currently [29 obsolete and deprecated elements](https://html.spec.whatwg.org/multipage/obsolete.html#non-conforming-features) according to HTML specification.
+There are currently <a hreflang="en" href="https://html.spec.whatwg.org/multipage/obsolete.html#non-conforming-features">29 obsolete and deprecated elements</a> according to HTML specification.
 And except from keygen, all of them still appear in some (or many) pages of this year's dataset.

 {{ figure_markup(
   image="obsolete_elements.png",
   caption="Obsolete element popularity",
-  description="Bar chart showing the percentage of web pages that use specific obsolete HTML elements on desktop and mobile devices. `font` is the most used, found on 4.49% of mobile pages, followed by `center` (4.45% of mobile pages).
-The rest of the list includes `marquee`, `nobr`, `big`, `param`, `strike`, `frame`, `frameset`, and `noframes`, with values ranging from 0.91% to 0.08%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQTldh1hYi8-zIRgmK_v6IhpKuUOPTAhBxStogg3rt1L6isaX6v8dgODs7WiJ_udh7ZvHnvrTZLlXkW/pubchart?oid=496158499&format=interactive", sheets_gid="1523691472", sql_file="obsolete_elements.sql"
+  description="Bar chart showing the percentage of web pages that use specific obsolete HTML elements on desktop and mobile devices. `font` is the most used, found on 4.5% of mobile pages, followed by `center` (4.5% of mobile pages).
+The rest of the list includes `marquee`, `nobr`, `big`, `param`, `strike`, `frame`, `frameset`, and `noframes`, with values ranging from 0.9% to 0.1%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQTldh1hYi8-zIRgmK_v6IhpKuUOPTAhBxStogg3rt1L6isaX6v8dgODs7WiJ_udh7ZvHnvrTZLlXkW/pubchart?oid=496158499&format=interactive", sheets_gid="1523691472", sql_file="obsolete_elements.sql", width=600, height=656
   )
 }}

-If we compare these results [to the 2022 ones](https://almanac.httparchive.org/en/2022/markup#obsolete-elements), we see a slow but steady decline in their usage.
-One notable improvement is the drop in the use of the `<center>` element, which has fallen from 6.1% in mobile sites last year to 4.45% this year.
-This marks a significant decrease and has led to `<center>` being surpassed by the `<font>` element as the most commonly used obsolete tag, now present on 4.49% of mobile pages.
+If we compare these results [to the 2022 ones](../2022/markup#obsolete-elements), we see a slow but steady decline in their usage.
+One notable improvement is the drop in the use of the `<center>` element, which has fallen from 6.1% in mobile sites last year to 4.5% this year.
+This marks a significant decrease and has led to `<center>` being surpassed by the `<font>` element as the most commonly used obsolete tag, now present on 4.5% of mobile pages.
 Interestingly, despite this positive trend, some high-profile sites, like Google's homepage, still rely on the `<center>` element in their markup.

 ## Attributes